-Monthly Generation 50+ Group meetings are being held virtually over Zoom.
-In-person meetings have been cancelled until further notice due to COVID-19.
+Monthly Generation 50+ Group meetings are being held in-person at the Griggs-Midway Building in St. Paul, MN.
 For more information about the meetings, please contact Maggie at email@example.com or call our office at 651-643-0883.

 - Next Meeting: Tuesday, January 11th from 11:30am-1:00pm